JustWaveThings/JustWaveThings/README.md

 - 👋 Hi, I’m Wave.
 - 👀 I’m working to become employed as a full stack developer.
 - 🌱 I’m currently learning full stack web development (JavaScript, HTML, CSS, NodeJS and React, among others) with the help of the open-source project theodinproject.com (TOP)
-- 📫 How to reach me: justwavethings@proton.me
+- 📫 How to reach me: justwavethings@pm.me

 <!---
 Janstander2011/Janstander2011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.